0xPolygonID/tutorials/mkdocs/docs/wallet/identity/api/get-identity.md

 The role of `getIdentity()` is to obtain an `IdentityEntity` stored on the SDK for an Integrator.
 The `identifier` String is the unique id of the identity.
 Identity `privateKey` is the key used to access all the sensitive info from the identity and also to realize operations like generating proofs using the claims associated to the identity.

-So, in the nutshell, `getIdentity()` obtains an identity stored on the SDK for an Integrator.
+This way, `getIdentity()` obtains an identity stored on the SDK for an Integrator.